ODataOrg/tutorials/get-a-single-entity-from-a-collection.md

-Categories: Basic Requests
+**Categories**: Basic Requests

-To get a particular entity from a collection, append a key segment.
+**Description**: To get a particular entity from a collection, append a key segment.
 By default, key segments in OData services are bounded by parens because they may be composite keys, e.g., OrderLine(OrderId=1,LineNumber=1) or alternate keys, e.g., Person(SSN='000-00-0000') and Person(2115) both address the same resource.
 Some OData services use normal URL segments for key segments, e.g., Orders/1.
 This is not recommended because of the scenarios mentioned above.

-Request
+**Request**

 ```
 GET http://services.odata.org/V4/TripPinService/People('russellwhyte')